 About The Author

-Kristin Dzialo an estate planning attorney based out of Cambridge, MA.
+Kristin Dzialo is an estate planning attorney based out of Cambridge, MA.
 She has been helping individuals create legacy plans for years.
 Kristin is a partner in the life and legacy planning law firm, Eckert Byrne LLC, where she takes great pride in creating comprehensive estate plans that encompass more than just the transfer of tangible assets.